 In this article, I’ll talk about a few techniques based on my own experience of teaching and practicing yoga.
 These techniques can help you address sleep problems step by step.

 The first important point when it comes to these practices is that we should be aware of the possible reasons behind our sleep issues.
 We should try to address these problems patiently and without pushing ourselves too hard.
 Moreover, we should definitely switch off before we go to sleep.
-You can find some of these reasons and some general tips on falling asleep naturally in this guide, and if you want to read more about how blue light from our devices affects our sleep, you can check out this piece.
+If you want to read more about how blue light from our devices affects our sleep, you can check out this piece.
 Secondly, we shouldn’t expect magical or instant results from any of these techniques.
 Instead, we should focus on making them part of a routine.
 Remember that it’s important to form a habit by being both consistent and persistent.
 Here is an example of a possible pre-sleep routine that might be useful for you:

 If you already practice mindfulness regularly during other parts of your day, you can also include a mindfulness meditation or any other form of meditation that is suitable for pre-sleep.
 However, in order to make this routine sustainable for yourself long-term, my advice is to have a five-minute mindfulness session after you’re done with all your activities and you’ve put your phone down.
 Observe your breathing and your body in a room and posture that makes you feel comfortable.
 This can be done sitting on the floor or lying down in bed.
 Observe your physical environment and the sensations in your body.
 If possible, there should be no light or sound.
 During the exercises I describe below, your awareness should be on your breathing and the parts of your body that are changing along with your breath.